arfc/openmcyclus/CONTRIBUTING.rst

 General Notes
 =============
-OpenMCyclus relies on Cyclus and OpenMC, so familiarity with using both is recommened.
+OpenMCyclus relies on Cyclus and OpenMC, so familiarity with using both is recommended.
 Please refer to the `Cyclus website <http://fuelcycle.org>`_ and `OpenMC documenatation <https://docs.openmc.org/en/v0.14.0/index.html>`_ for information about each code.

-Contributions to this software are made via GitHub, so familiarity with git and the GitHub API are recommended.
+Contributions to this software are made via GitHub, so familiarity with git is recommended.
 Resources for installing and using git and GitHub include:

 * The `git website <https://git-scm.com/>`_